 Schematic illustrating the different types of acne scars.

 Valley scars viewed in direct light (left) and indirect light (right).

 Open communication and good rapport with the patient cannot be emphasized enough.
 Patients paying for cosmetic procedures tend to have high expectations of the results; therefore, realistic outcomes of the various treatment modalities must be discussed in detail with the patient prior to the procedure.
-Potential side effects and ...
+Potential ...